least-py/BWI_Challenge/README.md

 ### Prerequisites

-JDK and JRE have to be installed.
+JavaSE-12 (includes the JDK and JRE)

 ### Installing
 for Windows: